decentraland/rentals-contract/README.md

 - maxDays: max amount of days the LAND can be rented for a given index.
 - minDays: min amount of days the LAND can be rented for a given index.
 - target: If defined, only the target address can use the signature, if not, anyone can do.
+- signature: The signature created by signing all the previous data

 There are various ways of signing these conditions.
 One of them can be achieved by using ethers as seen in the [./test/utlils/rentals.ts](https://github.com/decentraland/rentals-contract/blob/main/test/utils/rentals.ts#L26) utility file.

-Once both the signature and the listings conditions are ready, I or whichever off-chain system will be handling this, can store them to make them available for interested users that want to rent my LAND.
+Once both the signature and the listings conditions are ready, I, or whichever off-chain system will be handling this, can store them to make them available for interested users that want to rent my LAND.

 The interested user can interact with the Rentals contract via `acceptListing` with this data to initialize the rent.
-You can see more about [Accept Listing](#accept-listing) in its corresponding section.
+You can see more about [Accept Listing](#accepting-a-listing) in its corresponding section.

-## Accept Listing
+## Accepting a Listing

 In the case that I am interested in renting a LAND I have to do the following: